-Because the pneumatic vacuum elevator (PVE) is unlike any other type of elevator, it is hard to imagine how this shaftless home elevator is assembled and installed.
+Because the pneumatic vacuum elevator (PVE) is unlike any other type of traditional elevator, it is hard to imagine how this shaftless home elevator is assembled and installed.
 It is surprisingly simple with very little pre-construction required.
 Plus, it is a standalone unit that is custom built for your home, then assembled at the factory and tested, then disassembled into a few modules, crated, and shipped, ready to be stacked together in your home.
-Because this process is difficult to envision, we have put together a short tutorial with pictures to help you see just how easy the installation of the PVE home elevator is.
+Because this process is difficult to envision, we put together a short tutorial with pictures to help you see just how easy the installation of the PVE home elevator is.

 Keep in mind that these pictures were taken from a new construction site, so it may look like a lot of construction is involved, but in most installations where the home is being retrofitted, the only work required is cutting and finishing the holes between floors and installing a 220-volt circuit to plug the elevator into.
 Our vacuum elevators are truly pitless home elevators requiring no modifications to level floors or foundations.

 How a PVE Elevator Works?